See Notice Regarding Press and Public Access to Court Hearings

 Attending with Language Interpretation

-If you will be performing remote language interpretation for the court
+If you are an interpreter performing remote language interpretation for the court:

 - See Zoom’s video introduction on Simultaneous Interpretations for Meetings and Webinars.